AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 ISCO-08 occupational groups

-A high AI exposure score does not mean that professions will disappear.
-Software development, for example, reaches scores of 8–9/10 – but the demand for software increases when every developer becomes more productive.
-The score measures transformation, not elimination.
+A high AI impact score does not mean that professions will disappear.
+Software development, for example, reaches scores of 8–10 – but the demand for software increases when every developer becomes more productive.
+The score measures technical substitutability, not job displacement.
 Elasticity of demand, regulatory hurdles, and societal preferences are not priced in.

 From Karpathy's Idea to the Austrian Adaptation